Miyagi Prefecture: Popular culture

 Miyagi Prefecture is one of the main settings of the manga and anime series Haikyū!!.
 The most well-known fictional schools located there are Karasuno High School, Aoba Johsai High School, Date Tech High and Shiratorizawa Academy, as well as Sendai City Gymnasium.
 Another anime series Wake Up, Girls! is also set in Miyagi Prefecture.
+The fictional town of Morioh, featured in JoJo's Bizarre Adventure: Diamond Is Unbreakable, and the reimagined Morioh Town in JoJolion, are inspired by locations in Miyagi Prefecture.
+Jujutsu Kaisen is also set in the Miyagi Prefecture, in the first episode of the adapted anime the camera pans across the sign "Miyagi Prefectural Sugisawa Third High School".